Blacksmoke16/crylog/docs/readme.md

 ## Logger

-The core class of `Crylog` is the `Logger`.
-A `Logger` instance is what is used to log a message.
+The core class of `Crylog` is the `Crylog::Logger`.
+A `Crylog::Logger` instance is what is used to log a message.
 Each instance has a name, or channel, that is used to identify that specific `Logger` instance.

-`Logger` instances can be defined via the `Crylog.configure` method.
+`Crylog::Logger` instances can be defined via the `Crylog.configure` method.

 ```crystal
 require "crylog"